julissah/REG003-API-roman-numerals/README.md

 ### Examples

 You can also execute directly with the `romans-numerals` command.
-The interface allows you to perform a quick search using the arrow keys or type to search for the desired option and then the _tab_ key to _auto-complete_ the search.

 #### Comands